Diamond Class (Reception)

 School dinners – All of the children in Reception class are currently eligible for free school meals.

 Registration – Please help your child to self-register every day by finding his/her name cards or stones.

-Tai Chi - All of the Reception children will take part in a Tai Chi session on Thursday mornings.
+Tai Chi - All of the Reception children will take part in a Tai Chi session on Monday, Tuesday and Friday mornings.